 Congress questions Texas officials about power grid failure

-Congress is looking into the cause of the power blackouts across Texas last month
+Congress is looking into the cause of last month's power blackouts across Texas

 DALLAS -- Congress is looking into last month’s massive and deadly power outages across Texas and questioning officials who oversee the state’s energy industry and electric grid.

+“As a critical balancing resource, gas is the fuel that keeps the lights on,” said John Robb, president of the North American Electric Reliability Corporation.

+After outages in February 2011, Robb’s group recommended that Texas power plants needed better protection against winter storms.
+Those upgrades weren’t made, and Robb said Wednesday that the natural gas system needs to be better prepared.
+His group is conducting its own review of last month’s outages.

-A House Energy Committee was scheduled Wednesday to hear from Bill Magness, the outgoing CEO of the grid operator, the Electric Reliability Council of Texas, and Christi Craddick, chair of the Texas Railroad Commission.
+Bill Magness, the outgoing CEO of the grid operator, the Electric Reliability Council of Texas, commonly known as ERCOT, said power from all types of energy dropped during the storm, including natural gas.
+Christi Craddick, chair of the Texas Railroad Commission, which regulates the state’s energy industry, defended gas producers and said wells shut down because they lost electricity.

-In written testimony submitted before the hearing, Houston Mayor Sylvester Turner said the Texas grid was designed for peak summer heat, and policymakers wrongly believed that a 2011 severe winter storm that caused outages was an anomaly.

-For nearly a week in mid-February, most of the state suffered through subfreezing temperatures.
-Millions lost power and heat.
+For nearly a week in mid-February, most of the state experienced subfreezing temperatures.
+Millions of Texans lost power and heat.
 When pipes burst and water systems shut down, Texans were told to boil water for drinking — if they still had a way to boil water.

 An early count by state officials puts the death toll from the week at 57, but that is likely a wide undercount.
 Some of the largest counties, including Bexar, where San Antonio is located, and Travis, home to Austin, have not reported figures yet.